LonelyCpp/rn-scroll-viewport-tracker/README.md

 | onEnterViewport | function |         | Callback when the element enters the viewport |
 | onLeaveViewport | function |         | Callback when the element leaves the viewport |

+## ScrollViewPortTracker Ref functions

+1. `reNotifyVisibleItems()`

+Call this function to explicitly re-trigger the `onEnterViewport` callback of visible items.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.